gargath/biggles/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/biggles.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gargath/biggles.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [LGPL-3.0](https://opensource.org/licenses/LGPL-3.0).

 ## Code of Conduct

-Everyone interacting in the Biggles project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/biggles/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Biggles project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/gargath/biggles/blob/master/CODE_OF_CONDUCT.md).